Joanna Pfaff-Czarnecka

-Joanna Pfaff-Czarnecka (born: 20 July 1956) is a university professor in the Faculty of Sociology at Bielefeld University, Germany.
-She is a former Pro-Vice-Rector at Bielefeld University and former Dean of the Faculty of Sociology at the University.
+Joanna Pfaff-Czarnecka (born 20 July 1956) is a university professor in the Faculty of Sociology at Bielefeld University, Germany.
+She is a former Pro-Vice-Rector at Bielefeld University and former Dean of the Faculty of Sociology at the university.

 Early life and education

-Pfaff-Czarnecka was born in Warsaw, Poland to Janina (1932-2019) and Jerzy Czarnecki (1924-2007).
+Pfaff-Czarnecka was born in Warsaw, Poland to Janina (1932–2019) and Jerzy Czarnecki (1924–2007).
 The family moved to Switzerland in 1972.

 Between 1975 and 1983 Pfaff-Czarnecka studied social anthropology, law, communication studies, European anthropology and art history at the University of Zurich, Switzerland, and also completed a doctoral degree there.

 Career

-Pfaff-Czarnecka worked at the Institute of Social Anthropology of the University of Zurich between 1983 and 1999 as scientific assistant, lecturer, reader and research fellow.
-Between 1989 and 1999, she also worked as development expert and as translator for the International Committee of the Red Cross.
-In the years 1999-2001 she acted as scientific collaborator and deputy director at the Center for Development Research at the University of Bonn.
-She was appointed as full university professor at Bielefeld University (chair in Social Anthropology) in 2001.

-She has also taught at the universities of Bern, Oxford, Tokyo and Kathmandu and held several international Visiting Fellowships and professorships.

-Pfaff-Czarnecka has engaged in several academic administration and offices: she was President of the Swiss Society of Social Anthropology (1996-1999); Pro-Vice-Rector of Bielefeld University (2007-2009); member of the Commission 38 of the CNRS (France; 2004-2007); Dean of the Faculty of Sociology at Bielefeld University (2018-19); Co-Director of the Center for Interdisciplinary Research (Bielefeld University; 2011-2019) and senate member of the German Research Foundation (DFG).
+Pfaff-Czarnecka has engaged in several academic administration and offices: she was President of the Swiss Society of Social Anthropology (1996–1999); Pro-Vice-Rector of Bielefeld University (2007–2009); member of the Commission 38 of the CNRS (France; 2004–2007); Dean of the Faculty of Sociology at Bielefeld University (2018–19); Co-director of the Center for Interdisciplinary Research (Bielefeld University; 2011–2019) and senate member of the German Research Foundation (DFG).